 I did ponder adding coconut oil to the recipe.
 Maybe replacing the butter with it.
 If anyone tries this, please let me know.
 I’ll also update this post if I do!

-An editable, Recipe Binder Printable Kit will be available soon.
-Please sign up for the Love Mischka Mailing List to receive updates and a special coupon code!
+Please sign up for the Love Mischka Mailing List to receive updates and other special offers.